A shopping cart is the centerpiece of almost every e-commerce website.

 For example, in the CommerceDeliveryModeValidationStrategy, calculateCart is called up to three times per page load.

 [!]
-Check your Dynatrace reports — you will see that cart-related SQL queries are among the slowest (often together with the media-related, stock level, and price rows), and cart-related modification SQL statements are very likely ranked as the slowest.
+Check your Dynatrace reports — you will see that cart-related SQL queries are among the slowest, often together with media-related queries, stock level queries, and price rows, and cart-related modification SQL statements are very likely ranked as the slowest.

-So you can see that cart calculation (as well as re-calculation) is very important from the performance perspective, and all changes that may affect this component should be carefully planned and tested.
+So you can see that cart calculation, as well as recalculation, is very important from a performance perspective, and all changes that may affect this component should be carefully planned and tested.

 There are two implementations for CommerceCartCalculationStrategy available out of the box:

 - DefaultCommerceCartCalculationStrategy — a default strategy to calculate the cart when not in checkout status.
-This implementation supports a rollback
+This implementation supports rollback.

 - If cart requires calculation